threeport/user-docs/docs/index.md

 cloud native has become more ubiquitous, these methods have become increasingly insufficient.

 Threeport offers a self-service experience to developers.
-The developer's software delivery is facilitated by DevOps and platform engineering teams, but does _not_ put those teams on the day-to-day critical delivery path for applications.
+DevOps and platform engineering teams can streamline and facilitate the delivery efforts of developers without being on the day-to-day critical delivery path.
+If deemed necessary, software delivery into critical production environments _can_ be delegated to an operations team.
+Threeport enables smooth software delivery whatever your organization's policies may be.

 Fundamentally, Threeport exists to reduce engineering toil, increase resource consumption efficiency, and make the most complex software systems manageable by